xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

     </div>

     Bear in mind that when you drop into the XR linux shell using the "bash" CLI, you are droppped in as `root`.
 This is why you can access the docker client without an hassle.
     For any other  user, you will need to first become root (using sudo).
     {: .notice--warning}

 *  Drop directly into the Linux shell over SSH (port 57722):

-   Wit
+   With

 ### NCS5508 setup